Career Definition of a Family Lawyer

 Paralegal and Legal Assistant

 For those who prefer to get started in their careers more quickly, becoming a paralegal or legal assistant might be a good option.
 Most of these professionals have associate's degrees in this field or a bachelor's degree in another field with a paralegal studies certificate.
-The BLS expected about as fast as average employment growth of 18% for these professionals, from 2010-2020.
-The median annual salary reported by the BLS in 2012 was $46,990.
+The BLS expected a much faster than average employment growth of 15% for these professionals from 2016-2026.
+The median annual salary reported by the BLS in 2017 was $50,410.

 These teachers can offer instruction in a wide variety of academic subjects, in addition to performing research and publishing books and papers.
-Salaries will vary according to subject matter and location; however, the median annual salary for all types of postsecondary teachers was $62,050 as of 2010.
-The BLS projected 17% job growth for postsecondary teachers in general, from 2010-2020.
+Salaries will vary according to subject matter and location; however, the median annual salary for all types of postsecondary teachers was $76,000 as of 2017.
+The BLS projected 15% job growth for postsecondary teachers, in general, from 2016-2026.